 It may be that the detailed work of money coaching isn’t what you feel you need.
 You just need some help to get your head around your changing circumstances.
 Someone to bounce ideas off who doesn’t stand to benefit from the decisions you make.
 Someone who can point out the pitfalls that other people in your situation have discovered before you.
 What you need is a Thinking Partner.
-Whether you’re dealing with having more money than you’ve been used to, or your life is changing and you want to sort out the money aspect of that, having a thinking partner makes the transition much easier.
+Whether you’ve suddenly come into money and are needing guidance with how to manage it, or your life is changing and you want to sort out the financial aspect of that, having a thinking partner makes the transition much easier.

 I’m Rich – What Now?

-To become suddenly wealthy is possibly something you’ve daydreamed about in the past.
-Most of us do.
-Fantasies of no more debt repayments, helping loved ones out and d spending your days enjoying luxury make sudden wealth seem like it would be the ultimate blessing.
+To become suddenly wealthy is something we've all daydreamed about.
+Fantasies of not having to struggle to pay bills, helping loved ones out, and spending your days enjoying luxury make sudden wealth seem like it would be the ultimate blessing.
 The reality of sudden money can be very different.
-There may be some initial excitement which matches the fantasy, but then reality sets in.
-Suddenly wealth can solve many of the problems you used to have, it’s true.
-But it brings new problems with it.
-Problems that you might not have had to face before.
-And you can imagine the responses you’d get from people around you if you expressed your concerns to them: “Huh!
+There may be some initial excitement where you feel like you're living the dream, but then reality sets in.
+It's true sudden wealth can solve many of the problems you used to have, however, it brings a set of different issues along with it.
+You can imagine the responses you’d get from people around you if you expressed your concerns to them: “Huh!
 Must be nice to have your problems!”
 “If that money is so much trouble, just give it to me!”
 But you feel unanchored.
-You used to know how much was too much to spend.
-You used to have a sense of when the money would run out.
+You used to know how much was too much to spend and a sense of when the money would run out.
 Now, all your old ideas about “too much” are meaningless.